Founders of Project Victory

 Dr. Schindler received his B.A. magna cum laude from Stanford University and holds a law degree from Stanford Law School and a Ph.D. in psychology and religion from the University of California at Berkeley and Graduate Theological Union.
 He was assistant professor of environmental ethics at the University of California, Santa Cruz and has also taught at Harvard Divinity School, Stanford University and Trinity College.

 Theo Brown has 30 years of experience as an organizer, administrator, facilitator and trainer for organizations that work on behalf of peace, reconciliation and social justice.
-He is currently Executive Director of Project Victory, a national educational organization that promotes dialogue and conflict resolution as a means of dealing with the complex problems that threaten our future.
-In this capacity, he helps design and facilitate the dialogues and training sessions that Project Victory conducts around the country on a range of controversial subjects, including: national security, the environment, race relations and health care.
+He is currently the minister of social justice at Abraham Lincoln's New York Avenue Presbyterian church in Washington D.C.
+He was Executive Director of Project Victory, and helped design and facilitate the dialogues and training sessions that Project Victory conducted around the country on national security, the environment, race relations and health care.

-Mr. Brown is also an adjunct professor at American University in Washington, DC where he teaches classes on Peace and Conflict Resolution.
+Mr. Brown was also an adjunct professor at American University in Washington, DC where he taught classes on Peace and Conflict Resolution.
 Previously, he taught for 15 years in the University of Southern California's Washington Semester Program and for 3 years at the Harry Truman Scholars Summer Institute.
-He has also presented lectures and workshops at more than 25 major universities across the country and served for five years as a mediator with the District of Columbia Mediation Service.
+He has also presented lectures and workshops at more than 25 major universities across the country and served for 10 years as a mediator with the District of Columbia Mediation Service.

 Mr. Brown received his B.A. degree in political science from Baylor University.
 After teaching secondary school for two years in West Africa, he studied at Union Theological Seminary and received a M. Div. degree with a major focus on ethics from Duke University Divinity School.

 Gary Lapid, M.D., - Co-founder Project Victory

 Professor of Emeritus Department of Psychiatry, Stanford Universit